Anmol283/Linux_Administration/LAB-5.md

-## Problem: Implement ps, top, kill command with their options.Installing, updating, and removing software by apt-get command.
+## LAB 5: Implement ps, top, kill command with their options.
+Installing, updating, and removing software by apt-get command.
 ---

 ## A) Process Management Commands